oas-tools/oas-tools/CONTRIBUTING.md

   * If the **Travis CI** build fails, please check the report on its website.
 Note that the build might fail because either **the tests are failing**, **there are linting errors**, or **the build fails to start**.
 In any case, **try to fix the problem and check if the build passes**.
 We can assist you if you need any help.
   * If **Codecov** (code coverage) fails, you might have added or modified some functionality without enough testing. **If the coverage drop is about 1% or greater, please add new tests**.
 We can also create new tests if you need help.
   * If **Snyk** fails, **we will check the problem** because it is probably on our side.
 We will add a comment in the pull request if we need further action from you.
+* If all checks are passing, **we will merge the pull request and its content will be available in the next version**.